 - Repetitive motor activity

-During a meth-induced break with reality, abusers may endorse paranoid ideations, describe vivid hallucinations (“shadow people” and bugs crawling on or under skin are two commonly reported hallucinations), or become convinced that they are not safe.
-Someone who is “tweaking” is also more prone to engage in criminal activities.
+During this meth-induced break with reality, abusers may endorse paranoid ideations, have vivid hallucinations or become convinced that they are not safe.
+Someone who is tweaking is also more prone to engage in risky behavior including criminal activities.

-A hallmark sign of meth abuse is constant scratching and/or picking of skin.
-Other symptoms of meth abuse include dental decay and resulting pain (this is sometimes crudely referred to as “meth mouth”), weight loss, acne and sores, dilated pupils, track marks (IV injection site scars), abscesses (infected skin at IV injection sites), and bloodborne diseases from needle-sharing (think HIV and Hepatitis C).
+A hallmark sign of meth abuse is constant scratching and/or picking of the skin.
+Other symptoms can include dental decay resulting in pain (also known as meth mouth), drastic weight loss, visible acne and sores, dilated pupils and track marks and abscesses on account of IV injection site scars.
+Because many users inject meth, there is a higher possibility of contracting blood-borne diseases such as HIV and Hepatitis C from needle sharing or using unsanitary needles.

-Meth abusers frequently experience heightened sex drives.
-Because meth makes them feel confident and uninhibited, they are more prone to have unprotected sex while under the influence, making them uniquely vulnerable to sexually transmitted infections and diseases.
+Meth abusers also frequently experience heightened sex drives because of the confident and uninhibited feelings they develop while on the drug.
+Under the influence, individuals are prone to engaging in high-risk behaviors such as unprotected sex, making them vulnerable to sexually transmitted infections and diseases.

 Request a Call